Rhetos/Rhetos/Readme.md

 configure `IISExpress.config`.
 It is template config for IIS Express site with modified `<sites>` section and added `<location>` part at the end of config.
-Those two defines which port on localhost Rhetos will be listening and that security used is based on WindowsAuthentication.
+Those two defines which port on localhost Rhetos will be listening and that security used is based on windows authentication.

 If one prefers to use IIS following steps are required: